Intiman Theatre presents

 About the Artist

-Ahamefule J. Oluo (he/they) is a Seattle-based multi-disciplinary artist, trumpet player, composer, producer, and a Nigerian Chief.
+Ahamefule J. Oluo (he/they) is a Seattle-based multi-disciplinary artist, trumpet player, composer, producer, and a real Nigerian Chief.
 Oluo was selected as Town Hall Seattle’s first-ever artist-in-residence and during his time as the artist-in-residence, he created an experimental autobiographical pop opera, Now I’m Fine.
 Oluo works extensively with his wife, writer Lindy West, and co-produced comedian Hari Kondabolu’s debut album, Waiting for 2042, for Kill Rock Stars.
 As a trumpeter, Oluo has performed or recorded with numerous prominent musicians and groups, including Hey Marseilles, Wayne Macklemore, and Julian Priester.
 He is a member of jazz quartet Industrial Revelation and is also leader of the jazz-punk trio The Honorable Chief.
 Oluo is winner of a Stranger Genius Award (2014).

 Photos